-In addition to the financial statements and our auditor's report thereon, the annual report contain other information that consists of:
+In addition to the financial statements and our auditor's report thereon, the annual report contain other information that is included in the Universal Registration Document, including but not limited to:

-- Business section

-- Corporate Governance

-- Other Information as required by Part 9 of Book 2 of the Dutch Civil Code
+- The Business section. - The Corporate Governance section, including the Remuneration Report. - Other Information as required by Part 9 of Book 2 of the Dutch Civil Code.